 Impact of Your Decision to File a Government Contract Protest

-As a CEO, filing a government contract protest is a tough choice.
+As a CEO, filing a government contract protest against government agencies is a tough choice.
 Many government contractors believe that doing so can potentially ruin existing agency relationships.
 However, the agency is also required to follow various procurement laws when evaluating and awarding federal projects.
 You have to a legal right to fairly compete for government contracts under the Competition in Contracting Act.

 There are specific GAO bid protest regulations that you must follow in order to keep the agency, or GAO, from dismissing your case for failure to follow the regulations.
 For example, GAO government contract protests requirements mandate that you must allege factual and legal allegations to support each protest.
+See information about What is the Best Value Contract Award Procurement Process?

 What Should You Consider Before Filing a Government Protest: